ghi-electronics/Docs/fez/accessories.md

 }
 ```

-This example will show some text on the character display
+This example will show some text on the character display.

 ```csharp
 LcdRgbBacklight lcd = new LcdRgbBacklight();